 - Most Funky (In A Good Way) Lug-Sole Loafers: Doc Martens Adrian Loafers

-- Least Comfortable Lug-Sole Loafers: Chloé Noua Loafers
+- Least Comfortable Lug-Sole Loafers: Chloé Noua Loafers (or shearling)

 My favorite pair of the entire try-on?
 Probably Vagabond’s Kenova loafers.
 They’re classic and versatile.
 But depending on what you’re looking for and your budget, these Gucci loafers could easily be a top contender too.
 If you can swing the designer price tag, do it.
 They’re so good, friends.